nraval1729/value_investing_tool/playground/README.txt

-Our project is a data-driven application that sources near real-time stock market data, peforms calculatios, and provides the user with visualization and data can help them make investing decisions centered around a form of investing known as value investing (details regarding
+Our project is a data-driven application that sources near real-time stock market data, peforms calculations, and provides the user with visualization and data can help them make investing decisions centered around a form of investing known as value investing (details regarding